-The FluoSpheres[TM] with sulfate surface groups are relatively hydrophobic particles that will passively adsorb almost any protein, including BSA, IgG, and avidin or streptavidin.
+The FluoSpheres having sulfate surface groups are relatively hydrophobic particles that will passively adsorb almost any protein, including BSA, IgG and avidin or streptavidin.
+The aldehyde-sulfate microspheres are sulfate microspheres modified by the addition of surface aldehyde groups.
+These microspheres are designed to react with proteins and other amines under very mild conditions.
 The microsphere suspensions are stable at up to about 0.2 M univalent electrolyte concentrations, but will readily agglomerate in the presence of low concentrations of divalent cations unless stabilized by a hydrophilic coating.
 Sulfate microspheres (pK_a <2) are stable at acidic pH above their approximate pK_a.
-Even though they have charged surfaces, the hydrophobic microspheres will bind strongly to any molecule that has hydrophobic character, including proteins, nucleic acids, and many small biomolecules such as drugs and hormones.
+Even though they have charged surfaces, the hydrophobic microspheres will bind strongly to any molecule that has hydrophobic character, including proteins, nucleic acids and many small biomolecules such as drugs and hormones.
 The hydrophobic microsphere products are usually suitable for applications in systems that are free of biologicals and need no further modifications.
 In biological systems, including immunoassay applications, the microspheres can be easily coated with various proteins or polysaccharides that will greatly reduce their capacity to adsorb biomolecules nonspecifically.
-Specific, stable adsorption of proteins such as avidin, streptavidin, and antibodies is accomplished simply by mixing the microspheres and the protein together and then separating the microsphere-bound protein from the unbound protein.
-Refer to "Passive adsorption of proteins to hydrophobic microspheres" on page 3 for details.
+Specific, stable adsorption of proteins such as avidin, streptavidin and antibodies is accomplished simply by mixing the microspheres and the protein together and then separating the microsphere-bound protein from the unbound protein.
+Refer below to Passive Adsorption of Proteins to Hydrophobic Microspheres for details.

-Optimization of buffers
+Optimization of Buffers

-The type and density of the microsphere surface charges dictate the best buffer system choice for use in experiments.

-- Avoid cationic buffers, such as Tris, when using sulfate- and carboxylate-modified anionic microspheres. - Avoid borate, citrate, or phosphate buffers when using amine-modified cationic microspheres.
+The type and density of the surface charges on the microspheres will dictate the best choice of buffer systems for their use in experiments.
+As a general rule, cationic buffers such as Tris should be avoided when using anionic microspheres (aldehydesulfate, sulfate, carboxylate-modified); conversely, borate, citrate or phosphate buffers should be avoided when using cationic microspheres (amine-modified).
 The ionic strength of the buffer should be kept as low as possible, especially when the microspheres are very small or have a low charge density.
 Since anionic microspheres are very sensitive to low concentrations of multivalent cations, calcium and magnesium salts should be avoided if at all possible.
 Cationic microspheres are not sensitive to these ions and may be best for applications in which high concentrations of these ions are anticipated.
 Because of their hydrophobic character, microsphere particles are great scavengers, therefore, the water used for preparation of buffers should be as pure as possible.
 Either doubly distilled water or high-purity ion-exchanged water is strongly recommended.
 In general, the smaller the particle size, the more critical are these requirements, since very small microspheres have fewer charge groups for stabilization.
-The buffer pH can be important when using carboxylate-modified or amine-modified microspheres require a pH of less than ~9.0.
+The pH of the buffer can be important when using carboxylate-modified or amine-modified microspheres.
+The carboxylate-modified microspheres should be used at a pH greater than about 5.0, while the amine-modified microspheres require a pH of less than about 9.0.
 If these conditions are not followed, the charge groups on these particles may be neutralized, leading to agglomeration.
 If agglomeration does occur as a result of incorrect pH, the particles can usually be redispersed by adjusting the pH to the correct range followed by gentle sonication.